Roseville College is a non-selective, Anglican day school for girls from Kindergarten to Year 12 on Sydney’s North Shore, founded in 1908.

 The School ranks among the top educational performers in NSW, promoting a rigorous and challenging curriculum for Junior and Senior girls; including global initiatives like the IB Primary Years Program for Kindergarten to Year 6, and the prestigious Cambridge Courses for Years 9 -10.

 The value of a Roseville College education is evinced by student testimonies of personal best achievements and is demonstrated by consistently strong results in NAPLAN, educational testing and competitions, and consistently strong HSC outcomes.

 Importantly, Roseville Old Girls (the College’s graduates) credit the School with a significant role in helping them develop indispensable and commendable qualities such as self-confidence, optimism, a spirit of enquiry, wisdom and personal accountability, a concern for others, and the courage and confidence to “have a go”.

 An Annual Educational and Financial Report is submitted each year by 30 June as a requirement of the NESA registration and accreditation of non-government schools.
 The most recent report is available below:

-In 2019, 78% of the College's Graduating Class were offered a place at University before completing the HSC, and 58% of students achieved an ATAR of 90.00 or above.
+In 2020, there were 268 early admission offers, (an increase from 97 in 2019) for places at University before completing the HSC, and 63% of students achieved an ATAR of 90.00 or above.